timeartist/plane-redis/plans/operational_db/README.md

 Note especially the return type, the one from `HGETALL` (Dict) can be immediately used and passed into a template rendering function.
 The one from `HMGET` (List) requires an additional mapping step.
 The preference of implementation will likely be language specific, so find an access pattern that makes the most sense from where you're accessing it.

 Additionally, It is equally efficient to store your data as multiple keys in a hash and select the subset each time you want to use it as it is to store it in a separate key so therefore the two above commands should perform more or less the same as one another.

-This technique is used extensively in the other access patterns.
+This is as long as you have fewer than 512 keys.

 #### One to Many:
 _A and B in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A_

-There's two main usecases for the one to many data model: an object has a collection of things that we want to reference independently or the object exists as a part of a global collection.
-It's a common translytical problem to need to run aggregations on global groups of operational data for analytics purposes.
+There's two main use cases for the one to many data model: an object has a collection of things that we want to reference independently or the object exists as a part of a global collection.
+It's a common translytical problem to need to run aggregations on global groups of operational data.

 The simpler of the two is where the object owns a collection of things.
 Lets use the example of a video game: